Search results for:

 What is there to say about Google at the present moment?
-Needless to say, most facts about Google have already been, well, Googled by many.
-Consequently, a decent chunk of the information about Google has already circulated around the world many times over by now.
+Most facts about Google have already been, well, Googled by many.
+Consequently, a decent chunk of the information about Google has already circulated the world many times over by now.

-As a matter of fact, we are referring to what are known as Google Chrome Developer Tools.
-These tools allow anyone to test, debug, or troubleshoot any and all of the code amounting to a website.
+We are referring to what is known as Google Chrome Developer Tools.
+These tools allow anyone to test, debug, or troubleshoot all of the code amounting to a website.
 Chrome DevTools, as they are commonly called, are a fantastic resource for software developers.

 You might be surprised how much one can accomplish using these free utilities.
 Today, we will go over just a few of the perks these Google Chrome Developer Tools have to offer.

-Please NOTE: This is a very condensed summary and doesn’t cover everything.
-We won’t even scratch the surface in terms of the myriad of options you have available to you while using Chrome DevTools.
+Please NOTE: This is a very condensed summary and doesn't cover everything.
+We won't even scratch the surface regarding the myriad of options you have available to you while using Chrome DevTools.

-First and foremost, let’s get this out of the way: Google Chrome DevTools are utterly terrific.
+First and foremost, let's get this out of the way: Google Chrome DevTools is utterly terrific.
 This is true for many reasons, one being how easy these tools are to access.

 The following represents the various ways you can open Chrome DevTools:

 Your First Option: Click the vertical ellipses on the far right of your browser >> Click "More tools" >> Click "Developer tools."

 Your Second Option: Right-click on the page >> Click the "Inspect" element